India–China Border Roads

-About
+Overview

 Strategic infrastructure requirements

 In the wake of heightened road and track construction work undertaken by China along India's northern and eastern frontiers, India constituted a China Study Group (CSG) in 1997, to study the requirement of road communication, along the China border for brisk movement of troops in the event of armed conflict.
 At the end of the study, the CSG identified a network of 73 roads, called the India–China Border Roads (ICBR), to be developed along the Indo-China border.
 The Cabinet Committee on Security (CCS) in 1999 approved the construction of these roads by the Border Roads Organisation (BRO) under the Ministry of Defence.
 The project was to be completed by 2006 but the deadline was then extended to 2012.
 The Standing Committee on Defence, a body for legislative oversight, appraised strategic road connectivity in 2018.
 With regard to the slow pace of construction of border roads, the Border Roads Organisation stated to the committee: